vedph/cod-layout-view/README.md

 # CodLayoutView

 Codicological layout formulas services and view web component in a framework-independent Typescript library.
+This library contains services and models representing manuscript layout formulas.
+Such formulas are text strings which represent in a compact way the size and gridlines of a manuscript page.
+We give a list of vertical gridlines, with the span between each of them, from top to bottom; and a list of horizontal gridlines, with the span between each of them, from left to right.
+Once we virtually draw these lines, we get a grid which defines the various layout areas.
+A specific label tags those areas designed to contain text.
+Other areas are used for empty areas like margins, or for areas designed for special purposes, like holding initials.

 - building: `npm run build`.
+- running: `npm run start`.
 - testing: use VSCode extensions or just `npm run test`.

 ## Usage